-As of September 1, 2012, STIF has instituted a “dézonage” for monthly/annual Navigo pass holders.
+In September 1, 2012, STIF instituted a “dézonage” for monthly/annual Navigo pass holders.
 Between Friday midnight and Sunday midnights and holidays midnight to midnight, Navigo users can travel to the furthest zones without paying an extra tariff.

 If you will be staying in Paris for a month or more or are returning often to Paris, apply for the le passe Navigo découverte.

 When you plan to do more than four trips on public transportation during a 24-hour period (midnight to midnight), the Mobilis pass is the best quality-price ration purchase.
 More Mobilis help from Transilien: Definition and current rates and tickets and fares of all transport tickets in Paris.

 The ” T+ Ticket” ( is available individually or as a ten-ticket carnet is still available and is good if you plan to make use of public transportation a couple of times a day (less than 3 1/2 trips).
 The carnet costs about 12 euros.

 Another pass – the daily